-- A master rating scale (called the FR Scale) has been implemented across FirstRand in order to be able to communicate the ratings assigned to counterparties. - The purpose of this scale is to provide an assessment of the rank order of credit exposures based on counterparty credit worthiness (excluding the impact of collateral). - The FR rating is a current opinion of an obligor's overall capacity to meet its financial obligations.
+- A master rating scale (called the FR Scale) has been implemented across FNBB in order to be able to communicate the ratings assigned to counterparties. - The purpose of this scale is to provide an assessment of the rank order of credit exposures based on counterparty credit worthiness (excluding the impact of collateral). - The FR rating is a current opinion of an obligor's overall capacity to meet its financial obligations.
 This opinion focuses on the obligor's ability and willingness to meet its financial commitments.
-It is furthermore a direct quantification or prediction of the default probability of the counterpart. - The master rating scale ranges from 1 to 100, with FR 1 being the best credit quality and FR 100 the worst.
-Ratings of FR1 to FR60 are used for performing loans and FR100 is used for defaulted exposures. - For purposes of Business and Corporate Investment Banking lending exposures rating and external reporting this 100-point master rating scale has been bucketed into 18 buckets similar to Standard and Poor's rating symbols bucketing to ensure adequate differentiation of risks for each rating category. - FirstRand applies international scale ratings in the application of its internal credit rating methodologies.
+It is furthermore a direct quantification or prediction of the default probability of the counterpart. - The master rating scale ranges from 1 to 100, with FR 1 being the best credit quality and FR 100 the worst. - For purposes of Commercial and Corporate Investment Banking lending exposures rating and external reporting this 100-point master rating scale has been bucketed into 18 buckets similar to Standard and Poor's rating symbols bucketing to ensure adequate differentiation of risks for each rating category. - FirstRand applies international scale ratings in the application of its internal credit rating methodologies.
 This means that ratings assigned are comparable across the FirstRand Group.